 Some Girls May Be Less Accepting of Other People

-While some girls’ schools can be incredibly accepting of all different types of girls, it’s also possible for your daughter to face peer pressure and judgment from other girls in her school.
+While some girls’ schools can be incredibly accepting of all different types of girls, it’s also possible for your daughter to face peer pressure and judgement from other girls in her school.
 This could make her feel uncomfortable about who she is, especially if she doesn’t fit in with the crowd at her school or she doesn’t fit in with the stereotypes associated with a certain group of girls.
 She might not feel accepted by anyone at the school if there aren’t many other girls who like the same things she does.